-Once you begin to try to carve out groups of people who are forgiven and groups who aren't, pretty soon you will find yourself with those who aren't.
-Why?
-Because nowhere in Scripture will you find a word that makes such a distinction.
-Man would be forced to develop the boundaries and make the decision as to who is in and who is out.
+But if our certainty is not completely in the Blood of Jesus, then we are forced to develop the boundaries and make the decision as to who is in and who is out.
 And inevitably that line is drawn between those who supposedly deserve it and those who don't based on their merits.
 Are your merits good enough to stand up to the test?
-Maybe right now, but what about tomorrow when you yell at your child or when you disobey your parents or when you lust after that model in the commercial or when you put the worst construction on your Christian brother's faith or love?
-Will you be so sure that you're worthy of salvation?
+Maybe right now, but what about tomorrow when you yell at your child or when you disobey your parents or when you lust after that actor or actress in the commercial or when you ignore your Christian family who are hurting and missing?
+Will you be so sure that you're worthy of salvation then?

 The full payment of every sin of every sinner must be 100% certain or nothing is certain.
 This doctrine is known as objective justification.
 Our salvation is a completely accomplished fact.
 Two millennia ago, God's only-begotten Son took on human flesh, lived and walked on this earth, was crucified under Pontius Pilate.
 His death was the death of all sinners.
 He bore every sin of every man, woman, and child of every generation of every ethnicity of every time - from Adam and Eve to those who will be alive when Jesus returns in glory.
 Jesus' resurrection from the dead establishes that fact.
 There is simply no more sin to be paid for, no more sin to make atonement for.
-You can walk up to anyone person on the planet and say with absolute certainty "Jesus died for you and has forgiven you all your sins."
+You can walk up to any person on the planet and say with absolute certainty "Jesus died for you and has forgiven you all your sins."
 It is as objective a reality as you sitting here in church today.